TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/v2-pipeline-activities-web-activity-common-solutions.md

 ### **Some Common Errors**

-* **Web activities timeout** with an error at 1 minute if the endpoint does not send a response.
+* **Web activities timeout**.
+If the endpoint does not send a response after one minute, an error occurs.
 Verify that the endpoint is responding to requests by using [Fiddler or Postman](https://docs.microsoft.com/azure/data-factory/data-factory-troubleshoot-guide#more-details).
 (If you use a Self-Hosted IR, you must validate from the IR machine.)
 You can also implement a [202 response](https://docs.microsoft.com/azure/architecture/patterns/async-request-reply) as suggested [here](https://docs.microsoft.com/azure/data-factory/control-flow-webhook-activity#additional-notes)

-* **[Error Code 2128](https://docs.microsoft.com/azure/data-factory/data-factory-troubleshoot-guide#error-code-2128-1) and [Error Code 2108](https://docs.microsoft.com/azure/data-factory/data-factory-troubleshoot-guide#error-code-2108-1)** indicate connection issues with the endpoint.
+* **[Error Code 2128](https://docs.microsoft.com/azure/data-factory/data-factory-troubleshoot-guide#error-code-2128-1) and [Error Code 2108](https://docs.microsoft.com/azure/data-factory/data-factory-troubleshoot-guide#error-code-2108-1)**.
+These errors indicate connection issues with the endpoint.
 Debug these using [Fiddler](https://docs.microsoft.com/azure/data-factory/data-factory-troubleshoot-guide#more-details).

-* **Payload too large error**: Web Activity has a limit of 4 MB HTTP Response output.
+* **Payload too large error**.
+Web Activity has a limit of 4 MB HTTP Response output.
 This is a known limitation of web activity.
 As an alternative, use the [Rest API](https://docs.microsoft.com/azure/data-factory/connector-rest) to send HTTP requests.
 Set the REST dataset to the data source of the activity.

 ## **Recommended Documents**
 *Understand your error codes*